symblai/symbl-web-sdk/README.md

 If you wish you can pass in a custom [MediaStreamAudioSourceNode](https://developer.mozilla.org/en-US/docs/Web/API/MediaStreamAudioSourceNode/MediaStreamAudioSourceNode) object to the Web SDK.
 By default the Web SDK will create the AudioContext and the MediaStreamAudioSourceNode object automatically but using this will give you more control over those.

 Once you create the MediaStreamAudioSourceNode object you can pass it via the connectionConfig as `sourceNode`

+Note: If you use this option the `symbl.stopRequest` function will not close the [AudioContext](https://developer.mozilla.org/en-US/docs/Web/API/AudioContext) automatically as these events will be handled by you.

 ```js